 “Every great men was once a baby, every great traders was once a newbie.” – Unknown

 Because from our mistakes we tend to learn more.
-We get wounded..yes! however, from that wound it creates a scar, and that scar will turn into a mark…and that mark will signify that you are indeed a true warrior.
+We fall and get wounded.
+However, from that wound it creates a scar, and that scar will turn into a mark, and that mark will signify that you are indeed a true warrior.